dystechnic/NSD-Dalek/README.md

 ## The electronics
 The Dalek is automated using 4 different types of Arduinos, 3 Ultrasonic sensors for obstacle detection and avoidance and two NEMA17 stepper motors for movement.<br />
-2 bright white LEDs that I took from two **IKEA OLEBY** flashlights actas dome lights and I have put a 8mm ws2811 RGB LED in the eyestalk.<br />
+2 bright white LEDs that I salvaged from two **IKEA OLEBY** flashlights act as dome lights and I have put a 5mm ws2811 RGB LED in the eyestalk.<br />
 Sound is produced by a MP3 module.<br/>
 The complete schematics:
 <p align="center">